openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

    :term:`BB_ORIGENV`
       Contains a copy of the original external environment in which BitBake was run.
-The copy is taken before any whitelisted variable values are filtered into BitBake's datastore.
+The copy is taken before any variable values configured to pass through from the external environment are filtered into BitBake's datastore.

       .. note::